Curriculum and student experience

 Members act raise awareness of gender equality through the education and career development.
 In 2020, WIB hopes to continue to offer events and opportunities that build a better and more equal society and continue to address United Nations Sustainable Development Goals 3, 4, 5, 10 and 11.

 Curtin Volunteers! is Curtin’s student-driven volunteering hub.
 Its mission is to provide opportunities which both enhance the student experience and benefit the wider community.
 The volunteering opportunities are diverse, ranging from hands-on environmental projects, community development projects in remote and Indigenous communities, helping new migrants to develop English language skills, companionship for young adults with disabilities, and introducing young girls to coding.
 154 Business and Law students participated in Curtin Volunteers! in 2019.

-Curtin Link is a business and law advice centre that will connect Curtin intellectual resources to not-for-profit organisations and social enterprise start-ups.
-The centre will provide students with the opportunity to work on projects for the WA community from Curtin’s Murray Street campus.
+Curtin Link is a business and law advice centre that will connect Curtin intellectual resources to not-for-profit organisations, small businesses, social enterprises and start-ups.
+The centre provides students with the opportunity to work on projects for the WA community from Curtin’s Murray Street campus.
 Read more

 Curtin Tax Clinic